 Forget those addictively delicious store-bought chips that are impossible to stop eating and try tostones.
 Tostones are also addictively delicious, and they are hard to stop eating, but they are better.
 They are better because they are easy, quick to make and cheap.
 Tostones are a very traditional dish in Puerto Rico, and probably anywhere plantains grow naturally.
 Plantains are a bit like the offsprings of bananas and potatoes.
 They are high in fiber, potassium, minerals, vitamins, and a little bit of protein.

 Tostones are the perfect dish to introduce yourself to the vast world of plantains.
 There are countless dishes you can make using plantains, some healthier than others.
 Traditionally in Puerto Rico, we like to soak the plantain slice in saltwater.
 Soaking the plantains in saltwater does two things; it makes the side crunchier and the center softer.
 The reason for that’s is that steam gets trapped inside while it is cooking.
-Highly recommend making our spicy garlic mayo as a sauce for the tostones, or mix up some mayo and ketchup.

 - 2 tbsp Salt